 BVVL is now linked to several genes that cause riboflavin transport deficiency.
 Several researchers continue to study the exact mechanism, including the creation of a mouse model so that we can better understand the exact reason for the disease.
 Most genes appear to have an autosomal recessive pattern of inheritance.
 Gene testing is currently available for any patient suspected of having the disease through Dr. Henry Houlden's lab in the UK.

 How common is BVVL?

-the past century, only 59 cases of Brown-Vialetto-Van Laere have been
+the past century, less than 100 cases of Brown-Vialetto-Van Laere have been

-reported in the literature, and those numbers are growing; however, as we continue to have families and/or their physicians contact us through this web site, we are learning that BVVL is not near as rare as the literature purports.
-Unfortunately, only one of the more than a dozen cases that we have come across in one year's span has been reported, and BVVL International has been able to garner much from these unreported cases, far surpassing the information that is available from the literature.
+reported in the literature from families around the world, although those numbers are growing.
+We continue to have families and/or their physicians contact us through this web site, and we are learning that BVVL is not near as rare as the literature suggests.

 How is BVVL diagnosed?

 presentation of hearing loss, other cranial nerve palsies, and lower

 motor neuron limb involvement raises the possibility of BVVL.
 However,